-Paredesi receives government funding for twenty four, the Grade R learners, but care for up to seventy children daily.
-Parents are required to pay a monthly amount per child plus a contribution to stationery, however, Paredesi is still dependent on charitable donations to cover food and utility expenses.
-There are five paid staff members including one who lives on the premises with the orphans.
+Paradesi receives government funding for twenty-four, the Grade R learners, but care for up to seventy children daily.
+Parents are required to pay a monthly amount per child plus a contribution to stationery.
+When financially able the center offers full scholarships or discounts to the children who cannot afford the fees, however, Paradise is still relying on external funding and donations in order to cover monthly expenses (Food and Utility expenses).
+There are five paid staff members including one who lives on the premises with the live-in children.

-Long term we are looking to find suitable premises which can be redeveloped the give the orphans a dedicated living space, provide classrooms for the existing Grade R and fulfil the requirements to re-register with the Education Department to offer Grades one, two and three classes being taught in English.
+Long term we are looking to find suitable premises which can be redeveloped to give the live-in children a dedicated living space, provide classrooms for the existing Grade R, and fulfill the requirements to re-register with the Education Department to offer Grades one, two and three classes being taught in English.
 It is more difficult to quantify this, as a lot depends on the premises obtainable and what condition it is in.
-However we are looking to work with other Rotary Clubs who have experience in the field of Educare Centres as well as Rotary Clubs worldwide.
+However, we are looking to work with other Rotary Clubs who have experience in the field of Educare Centres as well as Rotary Clubs worldwide.
 We would also look to the many corporates based in Century City to come on board with the project.

 Our mission at paradise is to motivate, inspire, encourage and support the children of our community by accepting them and providing them a safe, secure and a loving environment to educate them socially, emotionally and cognitively so they can continue to build a foundation for a better life-long learning

-Our vision is to empower each and every one of our children with proper educational knowledge and the ability to believe in themselves even when no one does. each child learns and develop in their own unique ways, so we help them reach their full potential in a friendly way taking advantage of all the appropriate modern lifestyle.
+Our vision is to empower each and every one of our children with proper educational knowledge and the ability to believe in themselves even when no one does. each child learns and develops in their own unique ways, so we help them reach their full potential in a friendly way taking advantage of all the appropriate modern lifestyle.

 4 Pluto Way, Joe Slovo Park, Cape Town, South Africa